alastairmoody-madeye/Engineering-Ladders/Engineering-Director.md

 ![System Dimensions](charts/Layr-Engineering-Path-EE1.png "Engineering Director 1")

-* **Specializes**: is the go-to person for one or more technologies and takes initiative to learn new ones
+* **Specializes**: is the go-to person for one or more technologies used in the system and takes initiative to learn new ones
 * **Designs**: designs and implements medium to large size features while reducing the system's tech debt
-* **Manages**: manages team member's career, expectations, performance with and eye towards job satisfaction and productivity and company alignment
+* **Manages**: manages the team members' career, expectations, performance, producivity, and job satisfaction
 * **Challenges**: challenges the team processes, looking for ways to improve them
 * **One Team**: makes an impact on the whole team, not just on specific parts of it